Cari Roccaro: Houston Dash, 2016–2017

 Roccaro was selected by the Houston Dash with the 5th overall pick in the 2016 NWSL College Draft.
 Over two seasons with the Dash, she made 33 appearances.
 On March 19, 2018, she was waived by the club.

 North Carolina Courage, 2018–2021

 She signed with North Carolina Courage on April 12, 2018.
 She made two appearances for the club during the 2018 season.
 North Carolina won the 2018 NWSL Shield & NWSL Championship.

 Angel City, 2022

 In December 2021, the North Carolina Courage traded Roccaro's rights to Los Angeles-based Angel City Football Club (ACFC) in exchange for roster protection in the 2022 NWSL Expansion Draft.
-In January, 2022, ACFC announced that Rocarro had been signed to a two year contract.
+In January, 2022, ACFC announced that Rocarro had been signed to a two-year contract.
 Roccaro had four goals and one assist during the 2022 season.

-Chicago Red Stars, 2023-Present
+Chicago Stars, 2023–present

-On January 24, 2023, Angel City traded Rocarro to the Chicago Red Stars in exchange for $65,000 in allocation money.
+On January 24, 2023, Angel City traded Roccaro to the Chicago Red Stars (later renamed Chicago Stars FC) in exchange for $65,000 in allocation money.